interlink-hq/interlink-kubernetes-plugin/README.md

 then the plugin will setup a TCP Tunnel to forward traffic from the *local* cluster to the *remote* cluster.

-I.e., the plugin leverages Helm charts at [tcp-tunnel](src/infr/charts/tcp-tunnel) to install a TCP Tunnel for secure connections between a pair of Gateway and Bastion hosts:
+I.e., the plugin leverages Helm charts (see [tcp-tunnel](src/infr/charts/tcp-tunnel)) to install a TCP Tunnel for secure connections between a pair of Gateway and Bastion hosts:

 ![Microservice Offloading](docs/assets/diagram-tunnel.png)